casa0019-group5/casa0019-group5.github.io/README.md

 The Arduino controls the syringe and NeoPixel light to indicate water usage.
 First, the system connects to WiFi and initializes.
 Then, data is fetched from the Raspberry Pi and processed to map it to the position of the syringe servo and the state of the NeoPixel light.
 If the data is less than 500, the system resets the syringe piston to its initial position, otherwise it continues to cycle through data acquisition and processing to maintain a real-time response state.

 <b> Stage 4 : Enclosure and test </b>
 A laser cutter was used to make holes in a single wooden board to hold both the syringe and the servo.
 The sizes and positions of the holes were determined through multiple tests to ensure that the servo could smoothly push and pull the syringe along the scale, reaching both maximum and minimum values.
 As the servo and NeoPixel are powered by Arduino, the entire circuit was placed in a box under the wooden board to maintain a clean appearance and avoid interference with the power supply.
-The box is secured with interlocking edges for stability and is easy to open and close, allowing quick access to the Arduino MKR1010's reset button for efficient troubleshooting and maintenance without dismantling the entire system.
+The box is secured with interlocking edges for stability and is easy to open and close.
+This allows for quicker access to the MKR1010's reset button, making troubleshooting and maintenance easier.

-### Design Optimization and Future Improvements

-During the design process, several areas for optimisation and improvement were identified to improve both functionality and reliability.

-One potential improvement is the use of coloured liquid inside the syringe to provide clearer and more intuitive visual feedback on water usage.
-This would make it easier to read the syringe's scale and observe the movement of the plunger, improving the user experience.
-In addition, the use of larger syringes would allow for greater measurement capacity, reducing the need for frequent resets and enabling the system to handle larger volumes of water.

-To ensure stability and precision, the servo holder could be redesigned to prevent slippage.
-This would help prevent unwanted movement or misalignment.
-Occasionally, rapid servo movement caused by miscalculation can cause the gears to slip or pop out.
-A more secure holder design would reduce this risk by holding the gears firmly in place, even during sudden movements.

-Another area for improvement is the Arduino MKR1010's network connection, which can sometimes be unstable.
-To address this, the box design can incorporate an external button connected to the Arduino's reset pin, allowing quick manual resets without opening the case.
-This ensures that troubleshooting and maintenance can be carried out efficiently while protecting the internal components.

 https://github.com/user-attachments/assets/a4a8edd3-a0f4-40e1-bce6-6a52c5a1cce4.mp4